-Please note that this section reports on claims that have NOT yet been substantiated through scientific studies.
+Please note that this section reports on claims that have not yet been substantiated through studies.

 Vitamin A has been called the anti-infection vitamin because of its role in helping the body combat bacterial, parasitic, and viral infections.

-Children (1 to 3 years)
+Children (1–3 years)

-Children (4 to 6 years)
+Children (4–8 years)

-Children (7 to 10 years)
+Children (9–13 years)